dwarvesf/handbook/what-we-value.md

 ### Automation mindset

 Time is our most precious resource.
-The techniques and technologies we embrace at Dwarves Foundation help us save time through automation.
+The techniques and technologies we embrace help us save time through automation.
 If something happens more than three times and will likely recur, we find a way to automate it.

 As software transforms the world, tasks we perform today can be automated tomorrow.
 With our engineering capabilities, we can eliminate repetitive work and focus on what truly matters.
 Don't repeat yourself.